smol-ai/GodMode/README.md

 1. SOTA functionality is often released without API (eg: ChatGPT Code Interpreter, Bing Image Creator, Bard Multimodal Input, Claude Multifile Upload). **We insist on using webapps** so that you have full access to all functionality on launch day.
 We also made light/dark mode for each app, just for fun (`Cmd+Shift+L`)
 2. This is a menubar app that can be invoked with a keyboard shortcut (Cmd+Shift+G).
 Feels a LOT faster than having it live in a browser window somewhere and is easy to pull up/dismiss during long generations.
-3. Supports local models like LLaMa and Vicuna via [OobaBooga](https://github.com/oobabooga/text-generation-webui).
+3. Supports no-API models like Perplexity and Poe, and local models like LLaMa and Vicuna (via [OobaBooga](https://github.com/oobabooga/text-generation-webui)).
 4. No paywall, build from source.
+5. Fancy new features like PromptCritic (AI assisted prompt improvement) and keyboard shortcut quick open from anywhere.

 ## Supported LLM Providers